Click on each of the topics below to learn more and find useful resources.

 - Freelancing or consulting

-Tip: If you want to work remotely, you may be eligible for the Spanish Digital Nomad Visa
+Tip: If you want to work remotely, you may be eligible for the Spanish Digital Nomad Visa.
+You cannot apply for a Digital Nomad Visa if you are currently on a Non-Lucrative Visa.

 - Initial visa: 1 year